annafasse/ViPhy/README.md

 # ViPhy
-Virus phylogeny system
+Virus phylogeny system.

 ## The script
-The script main.py translate a nucleotide sequence(DNA) into a sequence of amino acids.
+The script ``main.py`` translate a nucleotide sequence(DNA) into a sequence of amino acids.

 The steps in the script are the following: